Finding a Voice

 Who do we support?

-The ‘Finding a Voice’ project will support both male and female survivors and perpetrators (12+) who may:
+The ‘Finding a Voice’ project will support both male and female survivors, whom may also be perpetrators, (12+) who may:

 - Have a history of sexual abuse (this could be suspected).